smugpie/graham-sans/README.md

 Graham Sans is a font I released as freeware way back in 2005.
 I look back on it now and cringe, but hey - it may be of use to someone as a starting point for a typeface that's actually good.

-It comes in two weights, Regular and Bold, and the only changes I've made are to combine the single weights into one Fontlab 7 file and make the contours interpolatable.
+There are two weights, Regular and Bold, and the only changes I've made are to combine the single weights as two masters in one Fontlab 7 file.
+The contours are now interpolatable and I've created an intermediate instance, Semi Bold, to prove it.

 ## Building the fonts